Rental Guides · Last updated 2 June 2026

 Can I rent in La Linea if I work in Gibraltar?

-Yes, and many landlords actively prefer Gibraltar workers because the income tends to be stable and above average.
+Yes, and many landlords actively prefer Gibraltar workers because the income tends to be stable and above the local average.
 Provide payslips in pounds with a euro conversion note.
 Having a Spanish bank account set up for direct debit payments helps considerably.

 How long are rental contracts in La Linea?